Data & Results

 We have met the 58 criteria established by the U.S. Interagency Council on Homelessness for ending family homelessness in Milwaukee, Ozaukee, Washington, and Waukesha counties.
 We are grateful to everyone who have partnered with us.
 Together, we’ve built strategies, set goals, secured grants, launched programs, expanded existing programs, and so much more.

-• The Milwaukee Rental Housing Resource Center helped over 17,700 households with rental assistance, legal aid, and mediation and provided resources to over 70,000 tenants and landlords through their website.
+- The Milwaukee Rental Housing Resource Center connected over 17,700 households to rental assistance, legal support, and mediation services.
+They also reached more than 70,000 tenants and landlords online with tools and guidance that help prevent housing crises before they start.

 In 2024–25, United Way provided funding to organizations, focused on: